-It's already a nuisance when you're dealing with a certain skin condition, such as acne, one of the most common skin issues- especially for adolescence.
+It's already a nuisance when you're dealing with a certain skin condition, such as acne, one of the most common skin issues- especially for adolescents.
 But tack on yet another skin problem coupled with the existing one, it's a double whammy.

-1. Choose Skin Care Products that Contains Salicylic Acid
+Choose Skin Care Products that Contains Salicylic Acid

-If you have dry skin, the only downside to S.A. is that it can even further dry out the skin (although it does has some anti-aging benefits).
+If you have dry skin, the only downside to S.A. is that it can even further dry out the skin (although it does have some anti-aging benefits).
 Therefore, what you can do instead of using a full regimen with S.A. is to spot treat blemishes with a spot treatment that has S.A. in it.

-2. Hydrate Your Skin Without Compromising Breakouts
+Hydrate Your Skin Without Compromising Breakouts

 Go for the Red & Blue

 Skip the spa or derm appointment and invest in a both a red light therapy and blue light therapy device.
 Red light therapy helps reduce the appearance of wrinkles and other signs of aging.
 It encourages collagen production and improves the skin's elasticity.

-If you suffer from comedones (whiteheads and blackheads), but are not struggling with pimples or inflamed blemishes, treat yourself to an at-home microdermabrasion system.
+If you suffer from comedones (whiteheads and blackheads) but are not struggling with pimples or inflamed blemishes, treat yourself to an at-home microdermabrasion system.
 It will polish your skin, offering superior exfoliation that is up to par with a treatment at the spa or derm's office.